zolawarudo/useful_codes/Rwanda CO2 Emission - Kaggle Project/README.md

 This repository contain a notebook with an exercise that solve a Kaggle competion. \
-The Kaggle competition aimed to predict the CO2 emission by using some atmospherical features.
+The Kaggle competition aimed to predict the Rwanda's CO2 emission in a 4 year timespan (2019-2022) by using some atmospherical features.
 In order to solve this I used a random forest and previously a Principal Component Analysis + Simple Imputation + Standardization to reduce the huge dimensionality of the data.\
 The final result is good, totalizing a 6.9% error in the test set.